 If your feed is publicly available, Google can't restrict users from accessing it.
 One solution is to configure your site to serve a 404, 410, or other error status message to user-agent Feedfetcher-Google.

 If your feed is provided by a blog or site hosting service, please work directly with that service to restrict access to your feed.

 Feedfetcher shouldn't retrieve feeds from most sites more than once every hour on average.
 Some frequently updated sites may be refreshed more often.
 Note, however, that due to network delays, it's possible that Feedfetcher may briefly appear to retrieve your feeds more frequently.

-Feedfetcher retrieves feeds at the request of users who have added them to their Google homepage.
+Feedfetcher retrieves feeds at the request of services or apps installed by users.
 It is possible that a user has requested a feed URL location that does not exist.

-Feedfetcher retrieves feeds at the request of users who have added them to their Google homepage or Google Reader.
+Feedfetcher retrieves feeds at the request of services or apps installed by users.
 It is possible that the request came from a user who knows about your "secret" server or typed it in by mistake.

-Feedfetcher retrieves feeds only after users have explicitly added them to their Google homepage or Google Reader.
+Feedfetcher retrieves feeds only after users have explicitly started a service or app that requests data from the feed.
 Feedfetcher behaves as a direct agent of the human user, not as a robot, so it ignores robots.txt entries.
 Feedfetcher does have one special advantage, though: because it's acting as the agent of multiple users, it conserves bandwidth by making requests for common feeds only once for all users.

 For more information about robots.txt files, please see the Block or remove pages using a robots.txt file.

 Feedfetcher was designed to be distributed on several machines to improve performance and scale as the web grows.
 To cut down on bandwidth usage, the machines used are often located near the sites that they're retrieving in the network.